-STAR Procurement is committed to supporting suppliers who want to do business with its councils and their partner agencies.
-We have developed a series of resources, which we hope you will find informative and useful.
-Please navigate your way through the various pages on this section of our website.
+We are committed to supporting organisations who want to do business with our Partners and their partner agencies.
+We have developed a series of resources that we hope you will find informative and useful.

-STAR is keen to understand more about the suppliers who would like to do business with its councils and has developed a brief supplier information form.
-STAR is encouraging suppliers, particularly those in Greater Manchester, to complete this form, so that we can understand more about you.
+We are keen to understand more about the organisations who would like to do business with our Partners and have developed a brief supplier information form.
+We encourage organisations, particularly those in Greater Manchester, to complete this form, so that we can understand more about you.

-STAR is committed to supporting its councils’ Local Investment initiatives.
+We are committed to supporting our Partners with their Local Investment initiatives.
 For lower value contract opportunities, STAR is taking steps to promote those opportunities with local suppliers.

 Tendering in the public sector is more straightforward that you would think.
 However, we appreciate that our world of procurement is not yours.
 To assist you, we have developed some top tips for tendering and have produced a helpful guide to acronyms and procurement-speak which will hopefully demystify some of these processes.
 We have also developed a response to some frequently asked questions that suppliers ask when tendering with our councils.

-Finally, we have developed a series of useful links which we hope will be of benefit to you when supplying to the public sector.
+We have also developed a series of useful links which we hope will be of benefit to you when supplying to the public sector.